 To aim to make our events as accessible as possible to all who wish to attend.
 This includes providing as much access support as is feasibly and financially possible for disabled people, providing suitable activities for people of all ages, and supporting others who may find events difficult to access due to marginalisation, mental health problems, poverty or for any other reason.

+We continually work to minimise our carbon emissions for each festival based on our experiences in previous events.
 If you are coming to the festival by plane or car you might want to look at offsetting the carbon emission from your journey.

 We are working to make Queer Spirit Festival as safe a place as we possibly can.
 As LGBT+ people we are often reminded of how unsafe the world can be for us, and the festival has, in part, been created out of the need of LGBT+ people for spaces free from homophobic and transphobic abuse.

 Being safe can mean physical safety; we have procedures in place to deal with situations that might occur around this.
 It also involves emotional and energetic safety; having our boundaries respected and respecting other people’s boundaries at all times.
 We are a gloriously diverse community, and this will be reflected in the different ways that we perceive, enjoy, and react to, the contacts we have with each other.
 It is essential to not make assumptions about another person’s boundaries and limits, but to ask and take notice of what it there.
 It is also crucial that we listen our own ‘yes’ and ‘no’s’, that we understand what is right for ourselves and honour that.
 When a ‘no’ is present (for yourself or from others) that needs to be heard and met with kindness and respect, not with pressure, shame, guilt or criticism.